Clarus Ventures

 Venture Round in 2017

 PATH is an international nonprofit organization that transforms global health through innovation.
-They take an entrepreneurial approach to developing and delivering high-impact, low-cost solutions, from lifesaving vaccines and devices to collaborative programs with communities.
-Through our work in more than 70 countries, PATH and our partners empower people to achieve their full potential.
+It takes an entrepreneurial approach to developing and delivering high‑impact, low‑cost solutions, from lifesaving vaccines and devices to collaborative programs with communities.
+Through its work in more than 70 countries, PATH and its partners empower people to achieve their full potential.

 Cleave Therapeutics